-The OFFSET function can be used to overcome this problem and make the SUM function more dynamic, eliminating the problem of adding additional rows of data to the data set that is to be totted.
+To overcome this problem and make the SUM function moe dynamic we can use the OFFSET function.
+Eliminating the problem of adding additional rows of data to the data set that is to be totted.

-The OFFSET function can be used to refer to the location of specific data in an Excel worksheet.
-It returns the value of a cell that is a specified number of rows and columns away from the active cell
+We can use OFFSET to refer to the location of specific data in an Excel worksheet.
+It returns the value of a cell that is a specified number of rows and columns away from the active cell.

 What we will look at in the video below is replacing cell references in the SUM function with the OFFSET function.
-Now this might sound a little complicated but to be honest its not.
-This is an Excel Hack that even beginner Excel users should know!
+Now, this might sound a little complicated but to be honest, it’s not.
+This is an Excel Hack that every beginner Excel users should know!

 Have a look at the video and it will explain all.
 And if you find it useful I hope that you will like and share